 Plastic is very inexpensive and relatively light for the amount of strength it provides.
 It doesn’t take heat well, but on an electric model that is not an issue.
 Most nitro engine setups with plastic frames use an aluminum portion where the engine mounts.
 This assembly is then mounted to the plastic side frames.

 Plastic is not as strong as aluminum and is generally used on small and lower priced nitro models or electric helis.
 To the best of my knowledge, plastic has never been used on a gas or turbine model.
 It is simply not strong enough and flexes too much.
 Plastic is never used on tail booms for the same reasons.
 Tail booms are always made of aluminum or carbon fiber.

-Fiber Glass, also called glass fiber(GF), is becoming more and more common on mid to high end machines while saving some coin.
+Fiber Glass, also called glass fiber(GF) or "G10", is becoming more common on some mid to high end machines while saving some coin.
 It offers many of the good characteristics that Carbon Fiber does.
 GF absorbs high/low frequency vibrations, is fuel and heat resistant, and most people like the look of it.

 Where would the world be with out Carbon Fiber?
 Yes, almost everything from fishing poles to jet aircraft have benefited from it, and the world of RC helicopters is no exception.

 Carbon fiber seems to have been tailor made for our hobby.
 It is stronger and lighter than plastic, aluminum, & fiber glass; absorbs vibration better than aluminum, and handles heat and cold.
 It can be molded to be super stiff in one direction and flex in another direction.